 The remaining cost in the holding, to be identified against future disposals, is reduced accordingly.
 See Example 3.

-You will need to convert these holdings into a single Section 104 holding now if this is the first time you have made a disposal of such shares since the 2008 changes.
+You’ll need to convert these holdings into a single Section 104 holding now if this is the first time you’ve made a disposal of such shares since the 2008 changes.
 There are some particular points to note:

 - the cost you carry over from any existing Section 104 holding is the actual allowable cost.
 It was previously necessary to also keep a record of the indexed cost.
-You should not use that figure because Indexation Allowance does not apply to disposals on or after 6 April 2008
+You should not use that figure because Indexation Allowance doesn’t apply to disposals on or after 6 April 2008

 - you must use the market value at 31 March 1982 for shares held on that date